 TWO TRUTHS AND A LIE

-If you have ever been to a sleepover, you’ve probably played this game, but it might not occur to you that you don’t have to be ten years old to like it.
+If you have ever been to a sleepover, you’ve probably played this game, but it might not occur to you that you don’t have to be ten years old to like it (or that you could make it a wedding game later).
 It’s also a great intro for guests who are new to one another.
 Here’s how it works:

 Each guest tells the group three experiences he or she has had with the couple: one is a lie, two are true.
 Everyone takes a turn guessing which one they think is a lie (or the group can just shout out what they think).